partiesareforlosers/partiesareforlosers/README.md

 I ❤️ gifted and matching skins. ladies ❤️ my swag. women fear me fish ❤️(want me.
 I ❤️ olya.
 I

-plss dong trauma dump to me or trauma dump in general to strangers thats weirddd sory 🥶🥶

 DUDE IM NOT DYSLEXIC I JUSG DONT CARE ABOUT MY SPELLUNB ANYMROEE if u try correct me ill just go along with it its impossible to try and shame me using Misspellings my fingrs just hit buttons

 ![379D7447-A37E-44A9-A84E-3958ADF0EEA3](https://github.com/user-attachments/assets/824c34a7-0426-4aa1-a4c5-3c0f4a3a77b8)